UAV Radial Menu

 |---|---|

-| 🟢 Green | Value up to 30.
+| 🟢 Green | Values up to 30.
 Normal vibration level.
 Sensor and inertial system operation is stable. |

-| 🟠 Orange | Value 30–60.
-Elevated vibration level that is not fully filtered by the system but remains acceptable for flight. |
+| 🟠 Orange | Values 30–60.
+Increased vibration level that is not fully filtered but still acceptable for flight. |

-| 🔴 Red | Value above 60.
+| 🔴 Red | Values above 60.
 High-risk zone.
-Flight is possible, but strong vibrations create noise in sensors, which can lead to unstable inertial navigation system operation.
-The cause may be improper aircraft setup or structural platform vibrations.
-Flight under these conditions is possible, but navigation stability may be reduced. |
+Flight is possible, but strong vibrations create sensor noise, which may lead to unstable inertial navigation system operation.
+Causes may include incorrect UAV configuration or structural platform vibrations.
+Flight is possible, but navigation stability may be reduced. |

 Battery

-Shows key power parameters:
+Displays key power parameters:

 - voltage;